wader/bump/README.md

 replacement string.
 If submatches are defined it will be used as a template to expand $0, ${1}, $name etc.

-A regexp can match many times in the same name.
-Use ^$ anchors or (?m:) to match just one or per line.
+A regexp can match many times.
+Use ^$ anchors or (?m:) to match just one time or per line.

 ```sh
 # just filter